Dan6erbond/ReactivePy/README.md

         self.name = "Foo"
 ```

+Additionally the parameters `only_type` and `not_type` can be specified, as a single type, list or tuple of types which will have only those types converted to `class ReactiveProperty` or not.

 ### Using Type `bool`

 Since the type `bool` cannot be used as a base class, when retrieving its value, users must explicitly use `ReactiveProperty.value` attribute: